madfrov/PythonPPTs/Exercise 2 List.md

 ## Q3.
 Use the while loop to create a list of 10 odd numbers, if the input is not an odd number to give a message and can continue to enter, and then calculate the sum and average of the list

 ##   Q4.
-Input 5 integers into list list1, output the subscripts and values, then form a new list list2 from the elements of list list1 that are greater than the average value, output the average value and list list2. solve the problem using the list derivatives
+Input 5 integers into list list1, output the subscripts and values, then form a new list list2 from the elements of list list1 that are greater than the average value, output the average value and list list2. solve the problem using the list comprehension

 ## Q5.  sGiven the list [1, 9, 8, 7, 6, 5, 13, 3, 2, 1], delete all odd numbers in it before outputting it.
-Solve the problem using list derivatives.
+Solve the problem using list comprehension.